MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmLoadBalancerProbeConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmLoadBalancerProbeConfig** cmdlet creates a probe configuration for an azure_2 load balancer.
+The **New-AzureRmLoadBalancerProbeConfig** cmdlet creates a probe configuration for an Azure load balancer.

 ## EXAMPLES